Ruben Wiki: Personal life

 Wiki drank a bowl of the Pacific island drink kava after each match, which he credits for his longevity in the game.
 This became not only a personal ritual but was embraced by the team as a post match tradition.

 His sister, Germaine Wiki, has represented the Kiwi Ferns.

-He is married with two children, including daughter Mackenzie who represents Cook Islands in rugby league.
+He is married with two children, including daughter Mackenzie who represents Cook Islands in rugby league and from 2023 plays for the Canberra Raiders NRLW team.